 Local energy firms

-Energy firms such as Angelic Energy, Peterborough Energy, Ram Energy and Southend Energy are partnerships between local councils and existing energy companies to supply local residents with cheaper rates for gas and electricity.
-To access some of these, you will need to be a tenant of the council.
+Energy firms such as Angelic Energy, Fosse Energy, Great North Energy, London Power and Ram Energy are partnerships between local councils and existing energy companies to supply local residents with cheaper rates for gas and electricity.

 National energy firms sometimes sell tariffs available only in specific areas.
-For example Robin Hood Energy supplies customers nationwide but offers some cheaper deals to those who live in Derbyshire and Nottingham.
+For example Co-operative Energy has sold cheaper tariffs for customers living near its wind farms in Scotland, while Robin Hood Energy supplies customers nationwide but offers some cheaper deals to those who live in Derbyshire and Nottingham.